ComputingElevatedLab/sciviscourse/_pages/project.md

 * Any other useful information.

 ## Project Progress Report
-Please hand in your Project Progress Report by **TBD** or sooner.
+Please hand in your Project Progress Report by **April 16th, 11:59pm** or sooner.
 It should contain the following information.
 Student Name(s): Project title:
 * Estimate the percentage of the overall project you have completed thus far.